omozokelvin/certificates/README.md

 # certificates
-A repository to hold my Certifications earned via (😊 who said git is for codes only)
+A repository to hold my Certifications earned. (😊 who said git is for codes only)